Meet the Faculty

 Cristiana Covas received her Bachelor of Science Degree from Florida International University, where she graduated Cum Laude.
 She joined the Waldorf School of Garden City in 2016.

 Prior to joining the School, Christina spent many years assisting in Early Childhood classes including the Waldorf School of Miami.
 She also served as the lead teacher in the 2.5-3 year old classroom at the Creative Learning Center.

-Tatyana works with families of young children to help integrate some of the principles necessary for healthy child and family development.
+As a Parent & Child Teacher, Tatyana works with families of young children helping to integrate principles necessary for healthy child and family development.
 She concentrates her work with parents and caretakers of young children.
-She received her undergraduate degree from New York University and a Masters in Social Work from Hunter College.
-Tatyana also helps individuals, couples, and families establish and strengthen the healthy social foundations for life’s various transitions in her private practice as a social worker.
+Additionally, Tatyana also helps individuals and couples cope and thrive through life’s various transitions as a psychotherapist in her private practice.

 Lisa Miccio holds a Bachelor of Arts Degree in English from the College of Charleston in South Carolina, a Master’s Degree in Elementary Education from L.I.U/C.W.
 Post and a Master’s Degree in Waldorf Education from Sunbridge College.
 Lisa has also received a certificate in Child Development from Birth to Three from Sophia’s Hearth in Keene, NH, as well as, completed Sunbridge Institute’s training in Collaborative Leadership, Negotiation, Pedagogical Leadership, and Conflict Resolution.